tomoyukif/CutSort/README.md

 2. Sort image files into separate folders based on annotation information generated via [RectLabel](https://rectlabel.com/).

 # Installation
-Downlaod the "CutSort.app" executable file.
+Downlaod the "CutSort.app" executable file.<br>
-To download it, right click on "CutSort.app" in the file list above and chose "Download linked file".
+To download it, right click on "CutSort.app" in the file list above and chose "Download linked file".<br>
+Starting up of the app will take time usually for 1-2 min (This will be improved in the future release).

 # Dependencies
 ImageSorter is written in Python and requires libraries listed below.